vzaidman/htz-frontend/packages/components/htz-components/src/components/Form/Form.md

 **`isValidateOnChange`**

-By default the `<Form />` will recheck validation of input when the user enters new data (to touched elements, i.e elements that were blured at least once), cancel this behaviour by simply passing `isValidateOnChange=false`
+By default the `<Form />` will recheck validation of input when the user enters new data (to touched elements, i.e elements that were focused at least once), cancel this behaviour by simply passing `isValidateOnChange=false`

 ```jsx
 <div dir="rtl">